 - Always conduct a quick search on a new hashtag before using them to confirm that it is a conversation you want to join.
 Social media is a global language, be sure that you are entering relevant and appropriate conversations.

-- Do not hijack a hashtag – for example, United Way uses the hashtag #LIVEUNITED, they are tracking it closely.
+- Do not hijack a hashtag – for example, United Way uses #LIVEUNITED, they are tracking it closely.
 If you begin to use it they will know, it is their conversation.
 That said, it is fine to track the hashtag, listen to their conversation, join their conversation in an appropriate way, but not use it as your own.

 Align Hashtag Strategies with Business Objectives